Gujarati Style Toor Dhal

 Dhal and peanuts after being pressured!

-Popping in pleasure…..mustard seeds in hot oil!
+Popping in pleasure…..mustard seeds in hot oil and fry gently until they pop!

 Just after adding all the dry masala, let it boil and simmer